tramlinehq/store-quirks/README.md

 as the previous release (depending on the percentage of the rollout).
 ```

-In play store, depending on the percentage rollout the user group is sticky with respect to the previous release.
+In play store, depending on the percentage rollout the user group is sticky with respect to the selection from the previous release.

 ## Help and contribution